 A brilliant book, and precisely what it claims to be.
 Gonick is a cartoonist with Harvard degrees who injects huge helpings of humor and science into his books (all of which should be required school reading).
 He self-deprecatingly declares that he's only trying to save the world.
 My kinda homo sapiens.

 THE NAKED APE, by desmond morris

-There are one or two sections desmond might update, but the single hardest thing for any person to do is to step outside oneself.
-No book ever achieved that so brilliantly, in terms of the entire human species, as this.
+There are one or two outdated sections, but the single hardest thing for any person to do is to step outside oneself.
+No book ever achieved that so brilliantly, in terms of our entire species, as this.